-Based on our common stock outstanding as of December 31, 2019 and including the shares to be sold in this offering, upon the closing of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock will, in the aggregate, beneficially own approximately % of our outstanding common stock (assuming no exercise of the underwriters' option to purchase additional shares of common stock).
+Based on our common stock outstanding as of June 30, 2020 and including the shares to be sold in this offering, upon the closing of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock will, in the aggregate, beneficially own approximately 48% of our outstanding common stock (assuming no exercise of the underwriters' option to purchase additional shares of common stock, and including (i) 2,561,484 shares of common stock issued on conversion of the 2020 Notes based on the initial public offering price of \$19.00 per share and a closing date of this offering and conversion date of October 5, 2020, (ii) the automatic conversion of all shares of our preferred stock into 17,797,026 shares of common stock immediately upon the closing of this offering and (iii) 1,458,617 shares of common stock issued upon the exercise of options after June 30, 2020 through September 29, 2020).
 These stockholders, acting together, will be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors and any merger or other significant corporate transactions.
 The interests of this group of stockholders may not coincide with the interests of other stockholders.

 Some of these persons or entities may have interests different than yours.
 For example, because many of these stockholders purchased their shares at prices substantially below the price at which shares are being sold in this offering and have held their shares for a longer period, they may be more interested in selling our company to an acquirer than other investors, or they may want us to pursue strategies that deviate from the interests of other stockholders.
+The foregoing discussion does not reflect any potential purchases by our existing principal stockholders or their affiliated entities of shares of our common stock in this offering.